FPMT Masters Program

 The subjects that she has interpreted include for example the Collected Topics, the Ornament for Realization, all the Basic Program subjects, as well as tantric empowerments and commentaries.

 What do you have to do for admission?
-We provide you with a check-list:
+Here follows a check-list:

 - Check the information on this page about admission criteria, and attendance and participation requirements